Glogang3hunna/Beta-Avorion-Turret-Ui-Editor/UiTurretEditor/README.md

 ## Future Plans

-Make it a system upgrade chip that drops from combat/scavving instead of the chat command to attach it to your ship.
+Make it a system upgrade chip that drops from combat/scavving instead of the chat command to attach it to a ship.